emcdunna/Pantheon/README.md

 If either condition is satisfied then the entire army runs away and a Victory/Defeat screen is shown.

 ## Code Structure

-### Primary Gameplay Loop
+### Suggested areas to review
-The primary gameplay loop can be found in _MB_BattleRunner.cs.
+The primary gameplay loop can be found in: https://github.com/emcdunna/Pantheon/blob/main/Scripts/BattleDeck/_MB_BattleRunner.cs
+Player input is handled in: https://github.com/emcdunna/Pantheon/blob/main/Scripts/BattleDeck/Player.cs A deck of battle cards is controlled by: https://github.com/emcdunna/Pantheon/blob/main/Scripts/BattleDeck/Deck.cs The animation states and movements of units is controlled by: https://github.com/emcdunna/Pantheon/blob/main/Scripts/BattleDeck/UnitAnimation.cs
+Here is how I handled Card UI hints: https://github.com/emcdunna/Pantheon/blob/main/Scripts/BattleDeck/_MB_CardUI.cs

 ### Architecture
 The game uses a Model/View/Controller (MVC) architecture: